Engineering Tunable Kagome Moir\'e Superlattices in Twisted Transition Metal Dichalcogenides: Kagome Moiré superlattices

 An interesting feature to note is the sublattice polarization of this kagome model.
-We plot the real-space distribution of the Bloch wavefunction near the van Hove singularity, namely $\boldsymbol{m}$ points, for the second band from the top.
-We find that, given a specific $\boldsymbol{m}$ point, the real space wavefunctions are localized on one sublattice of the kagome lattice (shown in Fig. \ref{Fig4}(d)).
-This sublattice polarization is a distinctive feature of the kagome bands and is anticipated to give rise to exotic quantum states such as superconductivity and topological phases\cite{Kiesel2012,Wu2023,Wang2013VanHove}.
+We plot the real-space distribution of the Bloch wavefunctions near the van Hove singularity (VHS), namely $\boldsymbol{m}$-points, for the top three bands in Appendix D. We find that the real-space wavefunction of each $\boldsymbol{m}$-point in the second band is localized on one sublattice of the kagome lattice (shown in Fig. \ref{Fig4}(e)).
+The pure-sublattice character of the VHS on the middle band is particularly interesting.
+In the standard sublattice-interference scenario for the kagome Hubbard model, a sublattice polarized VHS suppresses the on-site bare susceptibility while enhancing nesting-driven instabilities in non-trivial angular-momentum channels.
+At the corresponding van Hove filling ($n \cong 5/12$ of the kagome manifold), repulsive interactions are predicted to drive instabilities toward $f$-wave and chiral $d \pm i d$ superconductivity, as well as toward bond-ordered density waves and orbital-current states~\cite{Kiesel2012,Wu2023,Wang2013VanHove}.
+In our platform, this filling is reached at a hole density of $n_{h} \cong 6\times (5/12)/A_{M}$ per moir\'e unit cell, where $A_{M} = (\sqrt{3}/2) a_{M}^{2}$ is the moir\'e unit cell area.
+For $\theta = 1.2^{\circ}$ in MoTe$_{2}$, this gives $a_{M} \simeq 16.6~\mathrm{nm}$, $A_{M} \simeq 238~\mathrm{nm}^{2}$, and $n_{h} \simeq 1.0 \times 10^{12}~\mathrm{cm}^{-2}$, well within the range routinely accessible by electrostatic gating in moir\'e TMD devices.